Do I have to pay taxes on unemployment benefits?

 What is Unemployment Insurance?

 Unemployment Insurance is a state-federal program that provides cash to eligible unemployed workers.
-Defining the terms of unemployment is complicated because each state administers their UI program according to guidelines established by federal law.
+Defining the terms of unemployment is complicated because each state administers its UI program according to guidelines established by federal law.

 So, the rules depend on the state.
-Each state sets rules for eligibility, benefit amounts and how long recipients can receive the benefits.
+Each state sets rules for eligibility, benefit amounts, and how long recipients can receive the benefits.

-However, the basic idea that unemployment insurance provides temporary financial assistance to workers who lose their job through no fault of their own.
+However, the basic idea is that unemployment insurance provides temporary financial assistance to workers who lose their job through no fault of their own.

 Importantly, unemployment insurance benefits are subject to federal and most state income taxes, so you must report the payment as income on your tax return.
 You can ask the state to withhold taxes, but in many cases, they will not have withheld taxes – so you will owe the taxes due.